antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-About chunking, we also visualize what are the files included in them and what's the relationship between each chunk.
+About chunking, we also visualize what files are included in them and what's the relationship between each chunk.
 -->

 ---